 - Have identified an organization willing to host the student in a meaningful experience related to social justice issues.
 The organization must be located in the United States.
 Virtual or remote internships will not be considered.

-- Willingness to work a minimum of 100 hours over the course of the summer
+- Willingness to work a minimum of 100 hours over the course of the experience

 - Demonstrated financial need

 Finalists will be required to provide a signed agreement from their chosen non-profit / community agency prior to being selected as an intern.
 This agreement will clearly define the agency's role in hosting the intern and the responsibilities and expectations of the intern (We can help you create this document).

 - A 500 word essay on how the $2,000 grant will be used.
 The essay should address the social justice nature of the organization you will be working with and their community involvement, how this experience will provide you a diverse perspective, how this experience will further your personal and career goals, and how your involvement will contribute to the mission of the host agency.

 - A current résumé that includes past service and volunteer experience

 - An interview with the internship review committee for all finalists will be required

 Students who are selected will be asked to complete written and group reflections over the course of the summer.
 Group reflections may be in person, or by phone/Skype depending on location of the internships.
 Funded students will be required to submit a final report, assist with future GOLD social justice workshops, complete a GREAT Day Presentation, and work toward the Diamond Civic Engagement Leadership Certificate.